trevorsandy/lpub3d/assets/docs/lpub3d/README.txt

 Fix: Newer CSI images not saved when using LDView (Single Call) render.
 When using the LDView Single-call option, generated images were not updated when a newer instance of the model file was opened in LPub3D - for example if an update was saved to the model file.
 This behaviour resulted in the image files being generated every time the model file was opened or on loading a new step because the conditional check if the model file was newer that the image file would always be true.
 If the image file exist, the newly generated image file would not be saved.
 This correction deletes the old image file is a new instance is generated allowing the new instance to be saved. #36

 Fix: Appended page is not displayed.
-When you append a page to your sub/model where the last step does not contain any parts - for example if the last step only contains BOM-related metas (e.g. 0 LPUB INSERT PAGE is not preceded by a step meta 0 LPUB STEP and, consequently, is not displayed.
+When you append a page to your sub/model where the last step does not contain any parts - for example if the last step only contains BOM-related metas (e.g. 0 !LPUB INSERT BOM), the added page meta 0 !LPUB INSERT PAGE is not preceded by a step meta 0 !LPUB STEP and, consequently, is not displayed.
 If the appended page meta is added where the last step contains parts (STEP or ROTSTEP) or is a callout step, the behaviour is as expected.

 Enhancement: Enable 3DViewer to use alternate LDConfig.ldr color file.
 This change brings the viewer in line with functionality available in the renderers.
 I expect the extend this capability in the future to allow unique color submissions per CSI, and possibly PLI if it makes sense, which can enhance part fade and highlighting. # 34